SAP/spartacus-docs/_pages/fsa/features/claims/claims-details-page.md

 The customer can preview their claims in the **Claims** section of the My Account area.
 Each claim is displayed as a card, similar to other sections of My Account (e.g. Quotes and Applications, Policies).
 The claims card contains general information about the claim, such as incident type, claim and policy numbers, claim handler's name and email address, date of loss.
 When the user clicks the Details button on the claim card, a separate Claim Details page opens.

-**Note**: In the current implementation, the claim process is enabled for auto insurance.
+**Note**: In the current implementation, the claim process is enabled for Auto Insurance.

 ![Claims section in the My Account area]({{ site.baseurl }}/assets/images/fsa/claims/claims_section_in_my_account.png)